jaedmunt/Tailored_Swift/README.md

 This repository contains a script designed to cover the full range of phonetic sounds in the shortest possible audio sample, intended for use with voice cloning services such as ElevenLabs.

+find the scripts (the kind you read) in /scripts

 # Why?
 (Problem Statement)

 Platforms like elevenlabs do offer scripts for you to read, but only on professional tiers.